PennLINC/xcp_d/docs/contributing.rst

       (e.g., ``1.0.0``).
    #.
 For pre-releases, select the "This is a pre-release" option.
    #.
 Select the "Generate release notes" button.
-      This will create most of the necessary release notes based on XCP-D's config file.
+      This will create most of the necessary release notes based on *XCP-D*'s config file.
    #.
 At the top of the release notes, add some information summarizing the release.

 3. Once the release notes have been completed, open a new PR with the following changes: